FUNMIIB/Final_Project/README.md

 **Machine Learning Model**
-We will implement the supervised Logistic Regression machine learning model with the data scientist salary dataset.
+We will implement the supervised Linear Regression machine learning model with the data scientist salary dataset.
 This model will allow us to create training and test groups from the dataset to predict if having 5 or more skillsets equals higher salary.
 This analysis will also answer the following questions:
 - How are we training the model?
 - What is the model's accuracy score?
 - How does the model work?